Mystler/Musec/README.md

 - Qt 5.1 Framework

 For running a score webservice, you will also need:
-- A webserver like Apache2
+- A webserver (e.g. Apache2 or nginx) that is configured correctly for PHP5
 - PostgreSQL Server (tested with version 9.1)